Trump unloads on CNN journalist Jim Acosta: 'You are a rude, terrible person'

 "My @NewsHour colleague @Yamiche is a complete professional, an utterly fair and hardworking reporter, Woodruff wrote.
 "She did not ask a 'racist question.'"

-"I followed up the president calling my question 'racist' with a policy question about his proposed middle class tax cut because that's what journalists do," Alcindor also tweeted.
+"I followed up the president calling my question 'racist' with a policy question about his proposed middle-class tax cut because that's what journalists do," Alcindor, who is black, said in another tweet.
 "We press on.
 We focus on the privilege of asking questions for a living.
 We do the work."

 Trump also repeatedly told April Ryan, White House correspondent for American Urban Radio Networks, to sit down, adding that "it's such a hostile media."

-The press conference lasted almost an hour and a half, making it one of the longest of Trump's presidency.
+The news conference lasted almost an hour and a half, making it one of the longest of Trump's presidency.

-CNN released a statement through its public relations Twitter account released a statement addressing the exchange with Acosta.
+CNN released a statement through its public relations Twitter account addressing the exchange with Acosta.

 "CNN is fake news," Trump said.
 "I don't take questions from CNN."

-Note: CORRECTION (Nov.
-7, 2018, 3:14 p.m.
-ET): An earlier version of this article misspelled the first name of the U.K. prime minister.
-She is Theresa May, not Teresa.